samvera/browse-everything/README.md

 ```
 See [JavaScript Methods](https://github.com/samvera/browse-everything/wiki/JavaScript-Methods) for more info on using javascript to trigger browse-everything.

-If you initialized browse-everything via data-attributes and set the _target_ option (via the _data-target_ attribute or via the _target_ option on the javascript method), the results data be written as hidden fields in the `<form>` you've specified as the target.
+If you initialized browse-everything via data-attributes and set the _target_ option (via the _data-bs-target_ attribute or via the _target_ option on the javascript method), the results data will be written as hidden fields in the `<form>` you've specified as the target.
 When the user submits that form, the results will look like this:
 ```ruby
 "selected_files" => {
   "0"=>{